 Eligible applicants must meet the following criteria: achieve a high school diploma or GED in the state of Oregon, have completed an application to at least one Oregon collegiate program (college or trade school), committed to attend an Oregon college or trade school in the 2020/21 academic year, completed standardized testing required for program admission (SAT or ACT), proof of community involvement/volunteerism, and have financial need.

 The Oregon Association of Secondary School Administrators (OASSA) awards two $1000 scholarships each year to graduating seniors from Oregon public high schools.
 The scholarships may be used for a 2- or 4-year college or university, trade or professional/technical school.
 These two scholarships are for a son, daughter or dependent child of an OASSA member.
-Applications must be postmarked by March 22.
+Applications must be postmarked by March 16, 2020.

-Each year the Confederation of Oregon School Administrators (COSA) sponsors or assists in processing ten $1,000 college scholarships.
-These scholarships are given to Oregon seniors attending 2- or 4-year Oregon colleges.
-Applications must be postmarked by March 1.
+Each year COSA sponsors or assists in processing twelve $1,000 college scholarships.
+These scholarships are given to Oregon seniors attending a 2- or 4-year college or university, trade or professional/technical school..
+Applications must be postmarked by March 2, 2020.
 Results are announced in April.
-The following is a list of each of the ten scholarships:
+The following is a list of each of the twelve scholarships:

 - Oregon Association of Latino Administrators (1) Given to deserving Latino student